phillycommunitywireless/phillycommunitywireless/content/en/technicianjob.md

 * Above all, must be able to make sound decisions about safety.
 Must be able to adhere to OSHA safety guidelines and wear personal protective gear correctly.

 ## Preferred Experience
-* Spanish-language skills are a plus.
+* Spanish-language skills
-* Experience with networking hardware like routers, cabling, antennas is a plus.
-Experience with using the command line is a plus
+* Experience with networking hardware like routers, cabling, antennas
+* Experience with using the command line
-* Experience in community organizing or development is a plus.
+* Experience in community organizing or development

 ## Hours and Compensation
-**Salary**: $24/hr, working 40 hours per week.
+**Salary**: $24/hr, working 40 hours per week

 **Benefits**:
 * Employer covered medical and dental